 The largest of the US states, Alaska spans an incredible 586,000 square miles.
-With its myriad of geographical terrains which split the state into 5 distinct regions and the expanse of water encircling over three quarters of the state, Alaska showcases a world of ecosystems just waiting to be discovered.
+With its myriad of geographical terrains which split the state into five distinct regions and the expanse of water encircling over three quarters of the state, Alaska showcases a world of ecosystems just waiting to be discovered.

 Follow a pod of giant humpback whales as they breach into the air, watch the spellbinding grizzly bears as they lead their cubs to food and safety, spot puffins, bald eagles, moose, harbour seals and polar bears as they go about their daily rituals.
 The wilderness boasts a wealth of wildlife indigenous to their Alaskan habitats.
 Take to the water for a view from a different perspective.
 Cruises sweep along the inside passage, calling at intricate ports along the way.
-For a more intrinsic experience, small ship cruising with Cruise West enables guests to get up close and personal with the flora and fauna and offers the option of taking a raft to less accessible destinations accompanied by professional guides knowledgeable in the terrain.
-Ocean day cruises venture out to Glacier Bay, Kenai Fjords and Prince William Sound offering a wonderful glimpse of coastal Alaska with dramatic mountain scenery, tidewater glaciers and the water's abundance of wildlife.
+For a more intrinsic experience, small ship cruising enables guests to get up close and personal with the flora and fauna and offers the option of taking a raft to less accessible destinations accompanied by professional guides knowledgeable in the terrain.
+Day cruises venture out to Glacier Bay, Kenai Fjords and Prince William Sound offering a wonderful glimpse of coastal Alaska with dramatic mountain scenery, tidewater glaciers and the water's abundance of wildlife.
 For the more adventurous, kayaking and rafting along the thousands of rivers and coastal waters enables exploration of destinations difficult or impossible to access by land.

 Ascend into the skies for a bird’s eye view.
 Helicopters, light aircraft and float planes whisk you into the air across land and sea.
-Circle magnificent Mount McKinley, fly deep into back country wilderness or land on a glacier and tread where few others have been before.
+Circle magnificent Denali (formerly Mount McKinley), fly deep into back country wilderness or land on a glacier and tread where few others have been before.
 From an hour’s pleasure flight to a full day tour fly fishing in the wilderness, Alaska is an inspirational experience which shouldn’t be missed.